-Frequency Therapeutics, Inc., together with its wholly owned subsidiaries, Frequency Therapeutics, PTY, LTD, Frequency Therapeutics Securities Corporation and Frequency Therapeutics Japan KK, (the Company), headquartered in Lexington, Massachusetts, was incorporated in November 2014 as a Delaware corporation.
-The Frequency Therapeutics Japan KK subsidiary was dissolved in February 2021.
-The Company is a clinical-stage biotechnology company focused on harnessing the body's innate biology to repair or reverse damage caused by a broad range of degenerative diseases.
+Frequency Therapeutics, Inc., together with its wholly owned subsidiaries, Frequency Therapeutics, PTY, LTD, and Frequency Therapeutics Securities Corporation, (the Company), headquartered in Lexington, Massachusetts, was incorporated in November 2014 as a Delaware corporation.
+The Company is a clinical-stage regenerative medicine company focused on developing therapeutics to activate a person's innate regenerative potential to restore function.